BiDAlab/UWF4DR-Benchmark/README.md

 ## Scope and Limitations

-This repository does **not** include:
+This repository does not include:

-- the UWF4DR image data,
+- The UWF4DR image data.
-- trained model weights,
+- Trained model weights.
-- precomputed experimental results.

-Trained models used in the paper will be hosted separately on institutional servers (BiDA Lab) and made available for evaluation when possible.
+- Precomputed predictions or reported performance metrics.

+It includes dataset split definitions and precomputed feature embeddings for feature-level fusion experiments, but no raw images or trained models.

 ---

 ## License and Citation

+The repository license will be specified in a future update.

-License and citation information will be added upon paper acceptance.
+The formal citation for the paper will be provided upon acceptance.